awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

   For more information, see [Generating Performance Reports with Automatic Workload Repository \(AWR\)](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.AWR)\.
 + Active Data Guard with Maximum Performance in the same AWS Region or across AWS Regions

-  For more information, see [Working with Oracle Read Replicas for Amazon RDS](oracle-read-replicas.md)\.
+  For more information, see [Working with Oracle Replicas for Amazon RDS](oracle-read-replicas.md)\.
 + Continuous Query Notification \(version 12\.1\.0\.2\.v7 and later\)

   For more information, see [ Using Continuous Query Notification \(CQN\)](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/adfns/cqn.html#GUID-373BAF72-3E63-42FE-8BEA-8A2AEFBF1C35) in the Oracle documentation\.